uswds/uswds-site/pages/design-tokens/overview.md

 Anything we see on a website is built from elements of style: elements like color, spacing, typography, line height, and opacity.
 The CSS rules associated with these elements can accept a broad continuum of values — in the case of color, there are over 16 million separate colors in the RGB color space.
 Font size, line height, spacing, and others can accept a similarly wide range of values.

 This degree of choice can slow down design work and make communication between designer and developer unnecessarily granular.
-The US Web Design System seeks to maximize design efficiency and improve communication with **design tokens**: the discrete palettes of values from which we base all our visual design.
+USWDS seeks to maximize design efficiency and improve communication with **design tokens**: the discrete palettes of values from which we base all our visual design.

 Design tokens are a limited set of discrete options, just as a scale of musical notes is drawn from an infinite spectrum of possible frequencies.
 To extend the metaphor, USWDS design tokens are the notes from which we compose our visual designs.